sophievongsiri/c-tic-tac-toe/README.md

 This is my 3d tic tac toe board that is derived from my 2D board.
-The first player is randomly selected, and then the user and computer play until all spots are filled, gives the final score, and declares a winner.
+The first player is randomly selected, and then the user and computer play until all spots are filled or someone wins, gives the final score, and declares a winner.